ualberta-mueller-group/MCGS/README.md

 ```
 python3 create-table.py out.csv -o table.html
 ```
 This will generate a HTML file `table.html` with a table, with one row for each row in `out.csv`.
 The script `create-table.py` contains more functionality, such as comparing two CSV result files.
-For information on the options and an explanation of the HTML output run:
+For information on the options and an explanation of the HTML output, run:
 ```
 python3 create-table.py --help
 ```